 Value Proposition for Customers

 Another commonality in these outlier institutions is a willingness, if not enthusiasm, to see multiple stakeholders as customers, then to figure out how to meet those customers’ needs and desires on their (the customers’) terms.
 The historical higher education model has always been a sort of “my way or the highway” approach to students.
 When demand outstripped supply and education was a highly exclusive endeavor, that model worked fairly well.
 In the current and future reality of higher education as a commoditized endeavor in which supply exceeds demand, the “my way or the highway” approach is a ticket straight to irrelevance and obsolescence for most institutions.
 Arizona State and Colorado College, for example, at extremes of the educational spectrum, are both customer-centric institutions at which very different versions of flexibility attract students who want those experiences.
+Although individual customers see value in their own ways, it’s become clear that institutions that offer the fastest/shortest path to program completion, do so at a fair price with limited debt, and offer graduates the highest employability for good jobs, have figured out the core of the current value proposition for most students.

 A third commonality tends to be an openness toward partnership, collaboration, and entrepreneurialism.
 IHEs have historically been purposely-isolated institutions (the ivory tower).
 Outlier institutions that are thriving or poised to thrive despite the overwhelming challenges facing higher education today, tend to actively pursue mutually beneficial and value-added partnerships with other IHEs, industry, the community, government, highly skilled vendors, entrepreneurs, and other entities that help them “think differently,” generate alternative revenues, improve efficiencies, improve quality, provide relevancy to students, grow enrollments, expand technology, and many other benefits that are only possible through partnerships or even joint ventures.
 This often requires that institutions look very differently at traditional notions of “ownership” of the higher education process.
 It also often requires an acceptance that other entities and industries may do some things a lot better than higher education institutions do those things and that even constructs as sacred as the degree itself may be only one of many potential credentials available to students.